BilalBAI/sample-market-making-agent/README.md

 # sample-market-making-agent

 Given order book and trade data, the sample market maker is able to update fair prices and generate quotes.
-Below are some highlights.
-Check the notebook for the details.
-This is a toy example and should not be used in production.
+The main algorithms are implemented in market_maker.py/MarketMaker.
+The demonstration and presentation are available on notebook.py.
+Below are some highlighted features.

 ## Update fair price (Users can choose from 4 methods):
 1. MidPrice: Update fair value based on the market mid price